Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 “It is beautiful; it is fine; it is the noblest form of affection.
 There is nothing unnatural about it.
 It is intellectual, and it repeatedly exists between an older and a younger man, when the older man has intellect, and the younger man has all the joy, hope and glamour of life before him.
 That it should be so, the world does not understand.”

-Though the relationship mentioned there was between a twenty-four-year-old and a forty-year-old, this dynamic has been pushed to justify bigger and smaller age gaps.
+Though the relationship mentioned there was between a twenty-four-year-old and a forty-year-old, this dynamic has been pushed to validate bigger and smaller age gaps.
 It must be recognized in these discussions that any age gap between two adult queer people is acceptable.
 The aggression that exists towards these relationships is a form of homophobia.
 That being said, that should not shut down informed and nuanced discussions around why age gaps are sometimes glorified and glamorized within queer media and community.

 As pushed forward by different cultures, this situation was set up to assign heterosexual gender roles within queer relationships.
 The younger being the woman, with less societal respect, assumed intelligence, and more assumed emotionality, the older being the man, with more societal respect, and assumed intelligence.
 These stereotypes have caused harm to both sides of these relationships and have harmed how queer relationships are seen as a whole.